 The Water Bolt is one of the best pre-hardmode weapons, so you should definitely go get one even if you aren’t looking for an island.
 They can be found in the dungeon by breaking a gold and blue book on the bookshelves.

-Projectiles from Water Bolts will bounce off of any surface, which is perfect for locating islands.
-Simply walk (not run) in one direction and fire the Water Bolt straight up into the air.
-The slow moving projectile will bounce off of the island and come back down, which you can easily see if you’re moving slowly.
+Water Bolts projectiles will bounce off any surface, which is perfect for locating islands.
+Simply walk (not run) in one direction and fire the Water Bolt straight into the air.
+The slow-moving projectile will bounce off the island and come back down, which you can easily see if you’re moving slowly.

-The only reason I didn’t put this higher on the list is that the bolt moves very slowly, so it can potentially take a long time to find one.
-This method will work 100% of the time if you’re patient, so you’ll easily find an island if you take a little bit of time to do so.
+I didn’t put this higher on the list because the bolt moves very slowly, so it can take a long time to find one.
+This method will work 100% of the time if you’re patient, so you’ll easily find an island if you take a little time.

 4. Space Gun

-If you have good ears, this method can work very well for you.
+If you have good ears, this method can work well for you.
 Once you’ve had a meteor land in your world, create a Space Gun and a set of Meteor Armor.
-This will give you unlimited laser for the gun, so it really helps.
+This will give you unlimited lasers for the gun, which helps.

-Next, quickly run in one direction while firing the Space Gun in a 45 degree angle.
+Next, quickly run in one direction while firing the Space Gun at a 45-degree angle.
 Eventually, you’ll hear the impact of the laters hitting a hard surface, which means you’ve found an island.
 Here’s the sound it’ll make upon impact:

 This is made much easier by temporarily turning the music off.
-The impact sounds are further away, so turning music off allows you to listen for the sound effect better.
+The impact sounds are further away, so turning the music off allows you to better listen for the sound effect.

 While this is potentially the best method on the list, it requires creating a new character, which many players often see as cheating.
 To do this, you must first create a character on Hardcore Difficulty.

-Hardcore characters will become a ghost upon death, and will be completely deleted once the ghost player leaves the world.
-However, you can fly around with the ghost for an unlimited amount of time.
+Hardcore characters will become a ghost upon death and will be completely deleted once the ghost player leaves the world.
+However, you can fly around with the ghost for an unlimited time.

-If you don’t mind character hopping, you’ll be able to fly around all over your world and discover lots of interesting things.
-Personally, I think this method is a little too close to cheating, but I have done it once or twice.
+If you don’t mind character hopping, you can fly around worldwide and discover many interesting things.
+This method is too close to cheating, but I have done it once or twice.

 2. Meteor Shot

-The Meteor Shot Method is sometimes the best way to do it, depending on how far along you are.
-If you managed to break a Shadow Orb / Crimson Heart to summon a meteorite, then you have pretty much all you need to find the rest of the islands.
+The Meteor Shot Method is sometimes the best way, depending on how far along you are.
+If you managed to break a Shadow Orb / Crimson Heart to summon a meteorite, you have all you need to find the rest of the islands.

 Load the Meteor Shot into your gun of choice, aim at the sky, and fire away.
-Eventually, you’ll see the bullets bouncing back towards you.
+Eventually, you’ll see the bullets bouncing back toward you.
 The cheapest way to do this is to buy the Flintlock Pistol from the Arms Dealer, but I’ve done this with a gun as slow as the Musket.
-A Boomstick will work too, even though it’s less accurate.
+A Boomstick will work, too, even though it’s less accurate.